punchplatform/starters/spark_pyspark_udf/udf_python_starter_kit/README.md

 ## Note

 For your project, don't forget to rename `udf_example` to something more meaningful for your use case, ideally with a version number.
-Both `setup.py` and folder `udf_example` should be renamed !
+Both name parameter from `setup.py` and folder name `udf_example` should be renamed !

 # Quick Start